 Do you currently receive any informal support from your parents, family and friends?

-Also, take note of how you get to and from these activities and if you require any assistance while doing them.
+- How do you get to and from these activities and do you require any assistance while doing them?

 Where do you live and who do you live with?